MG-Koda/MG-Koda/README.md

 - 👋 Hi, I’m @MG-Koda
-- 👀 I’m interested in informatic in general, music, gaming and cooking
+- 👀 I’m interested in informatic in general, music, gaming and cooking.
-- 🌱 I’m currently learning the basics about the IT world
+- 🌱 I’m currently working as a Junior Java Developer, trying to learn new things every day.

 <!---